Ks89/angular-webpack-skeleton/README.md

-# Angular4-webpack2-skeleton
+# Angular-webpack2-skeleton
-A simple skeleton project to use Angular4, Webpack2, Boostrap 4 alpha and bootstrap-loader 2 beta together
+A simple skeleton project to use Angular4 (or 2.x.x, if you want to downgrade it), Webpack2, Boostrap 4 alpha and bootstrap-loader 2 beta together

 I created this project as an example for this issue: https://github.com/shakacode/bootstrap-loader/issues/191#issuecomment-256352654
 After that, I decided to update it based on https://github.com/Ks89/My-MEAN-website-client